+From 2014-2015 Catalog

 Students' Rights and Responsibilities

 The university subscribes to principles of due process and fair hearings as specified in the "Joint Statement on Rights and Freedoms of Students."
 This document can be found in the Division of Student Services.
 You are encouraged to read it carefully.